Frankie Boyle Leads Hilarious Trump-Trolling Over #WaterSportsGate, The Greatest Hashtag Ever

 Inevitably and hilariously, #WaterSportsGate was born and top of the pile was one Frankie Boyle.

-The FBI is reported to be investigating the accuracy of the ‘Golden Shower’ allegations, which are drawn from a 35-page compilation of memos.
+The FBI is reported to be investigating the accuracy of the 35-page compilation of memos, which cited ‘Source D’ as saying Trump’s conduct included hiring prostitutes “to perform a ‘golden showers” (urination) show in front of him.’

+It cited ‘Source D’ as saying Trump’s conduct included hiring prostitutes ‘to perform a ‘golden showers’ (urination) show in front of him.’
+It says the hotel was known to be under the control of Russia’s FSB, with hidden cameras and microphones.

 A two-page synopsis was presented to both Trump and Barack Obama by senior intelligence officials in order to show such information was already circulating in media and intelligence communities.